The Wellness Economy Is Maturing — and the Pressure Is Landing on HR

 Trend 4: The “Whole Person” Model

 Wellbeing now encompasses physical, mental, financial, social, and purpose-driven dimensions.
 But this doesn’t mean adding more vendors.
-The average large employer manages 12-15 wellness-related vendors (Mercer, 2024).
-Vendor proliferation is often the problem.
+The average large employer manages 12–15 wellness-related vendors, according to Mercer’s 2024 research.
+Vendor proliferation is often the problem, not the solution.

 The trend is toward coordinated ecosystems where specialized services work together and share relevant data.
-Organizations are learning that disconnected programs fail precisely because they lack a coordination layer.
+Organizations are learning that disconnected programs fail precisely because they lack a coordination layer — not because the individual programs are bad.

 Trend 5: Outcomes Measurement Becomes Non-Negotiable